Mom, its time for the quiz.

 Actually, this is exactly how I saw it: sudden onset, scared.
 Aconite.

 Did we learn about the hierarchy of symptoms today?
 That was the importance of the quiz.

 And now it’s time to give a shout-out to our winners!
 Congratulations go to……

 Dr. Salma Afroz

 Dr. Saroj from Mumbai

-Bye-bye, see you again next time on the Hpathy Quiz!!!!
+Bye-bye, see you again next time for another fabulous Hpathy Quiz!!!!

 Elaine Lewis, D.Hom., C.Hom.